University of Maryland, College Park: Faculty

 The university's faculty has included four Nobel Prize laureates.
 The earliest recipient, in 1956, was Juan Ramón Jiménez, a Spanish language and literature professor.
 Four decades later, physics professor William Daniel Phillips won a prize in physics for his contributions to laser cooling.
 In 2005, Thomas Schelling was awarded the prize in economics for his contributions to game theory.
 In 2006, John C. Mather was awarded the prize in physics alongside George Smoot for their work in the discovery of blackbody form and anisotropy of the cosmic microwave background radiation.
 In addition, two University of Maryland alumni are Nobel Prize laureates; Herbert Hauptman won the 1985 prize in chemistry, and Raymond Davis Jr. won the 2002 prize in physics.

 The university has many notable academics.
 Professor of mathematics, Sergei Novikov won the Fields Medal in 1970, followed by alumnus Charles Fefferman in 1978.
 Alumnus George Dantzig won the 1975 National Medal of Science for his work in the field of linear programming.
 Professor of physics Michael Fisher won the Wolf Prize in 1980 (together with Kenneth G. Wilson and Leo Kadanoff) and the IUPAP Boltzmann Medal in 1983.
 James A. Yorke, a distinguished university professor of mathematics and physics and chair of the mathematics department, won the 2003 Japan Prize for his work in chaotic systems.
 In 2013, professor of physics Sylvester James Gates was awarded the National Medal of Science.

 Research

 UMD is classified among "R1: Doctoral Universities – Very high research activity".
 In FY 2020, the university spent about 1.103 billion dollars in total R&D expenditures, ranking it 16th in the nation.
+Furthermore, ranked 17th nationally in research R&D, UMD is one of only 57 public institutions in the Association of American Universities (AAU), reflecting its status as a top-tier research hub in the Baltimore–Washington metropolitan area.

 On October 14, 2004, the university added 150 acre in an attempt to create the largest research park inside the Washington, D.C.
 Capital Beltway, formerly known as "M Square" and now known as the "Discovery District."